Entry & Permit

 To enter Switzerland, a valid form of identification recognized by Switzerland (passport) must always be presented.
 An official identity card is sufficient for citizens of EU and EFTA countries.
 Depending on your home country, you may also need a visa (EU/EFTA nationals do not need a visa); more information below.

-Before entering Switzerland or traveling to the Basel region, please find out ahead of time which entry formalities are required and remember that the official bureaucratic processes can take several weeks or months depending on the case.
+Before entering Switzerland or traveling to the Basel region, please find out ahead of time which entry formalities are required and remember that the official bureaucratic processes can take several weeks or even several months (!) depending on the case.
 More detailed information is provided by the Swiss representation in other countries and from the State Secretariat for Migration SEM.